MardenB/eric-indaiatuba-devops-test/EX2/README.md

 ### 2) The Script

 Create a shell script that will download the image ```lucasgaspar95/python-email-sender:latest``` available in docker hub, run a container, run a few commands inside this container, save comands output to a text file and run a existing python script inside the contianer.
-Inside this container you should run the bellow commands saving it's output to RELATORY.txt
+Inside this container you should run the bellow commands saving it's output to REPORT.txt

  * RAM Memory information in GigaBytes
  * Working user information